Little Boy Blue

 Thy sheepe shall take no harme”

-The Little Bo Peep character was attributed to Cardinal Thomas Wolsey, the arrogant son of an Ipswich rich man, who was a butcher.
+The Little Boy Blue character was attributed to Cardinal Thomas Wolsey, the arrogant son of an Ipswich rich man who was a butcher.
 Wolsey was a very unpopular person among English people, nicknamed the “Boy Bachelor” after he obtained his Bachelor of Arts degree at Oxford University at only 15 years old.
 He was quickly promoted in different positions, becoming one of the best employers in the King’s administrative and diplomatic services.
 He was also the creator of the imperious Hampton Court Palace, a medieval manor house until that time.

-However this supposition was never confirmed with sufficient evidences.
+However, this supposition was never confirmed with sufficient evidence.
 Old Mother Hubbard was also related to the character.

 “Little Boy Blue” Lyrics